joaquimrocha/radosfs/doc/arch.md

 directory so when calling Dir::entryList, it does retrieves this list from a cache, instead of reading the real data from the cluster.
-Of course, getting the latest data from the cluster is of extreme importance, so File and Dir objects implement an *update* method which updates the status of the objects according to the latest data in the cluster.
-In the case of directories, calling *update* also reads their entries.
+Of course, getting the latest data from the cluster is of extreme importance, so File and Dir objects implement a *refresh* method which updates the status of the instances according to the latest data in the cluster.
+In the case of directories, calling *refresh* also reads their entries.
-Traditionally, the update operation can be seen as reopening a file.
+Traditionally, the refresh operation can be seen as reopening a file.

 \section archlinks Links